-Looking to buy some new bumper plates for your garage gym?
-Whether you’re buying bumpers for the first time, looking for an upgrade, or just ready to slap more weight on the bar, I can help.
-I have looked far and wide for the best set prices on standard black bumper plates and training bumper plates from reputable vendors.
-I have considered bumper plates sets from all the major manufacturers readily available in the USA and found what I believe to be the best prices on bumper plate sets.
+In need of some new bumper plates for your garage gym or affiliate?
+Whether you’re just getting started and buying your very first bumper plates set, looking for an upgrade to your existing weights, or you just need access to more weights than you currently own, this post should help.
+I have scoured the net for the best prices on sets for standard black bumpers, training bumpers, and competition bumpers from reputable vendors.
+I have considered bumper plates sets from all the major manufacturers and found what I believe to be the best prices on bumper plate sets.

 As some of you may know, every once in a while I like to make a post just highlighting some of the exercise equipment, fitness gear, and accessories that are new to the market.
 Some stuff I show just for fun, but most of the products I talk about are serious pieces of equipment that can potentially improve your workout or enhance your garage gym experience.

 If you’re looking to add a GHD to your garage gym, that’s awesome – the GHD is an amazing piece of equipment to have in your arsenal.
 Having one opens the door to many important exercises that are difficult to replicate without one.

 Original Post, November 2013 - Updated May 2014